 Originally built in the 1840s, Hong Kong Park and relax with a traditional brew at its teahouse.

-Part of the West Kowloon Cultural District, M+ is set to become the city’s leading museum of visual culture when it opens its doors in 2021.
-In a cutting-edge building designed by Swiss architectural firm Herzog & de Meuron, M+ will showcase visual art, design and architecture, and moving images from the 20th and 21st centuries.
+Part of the West Kowloon Cultural District, has been the city’s leading museum of visual culture since its opening in 2021.
+In a cutting-edge building designed by Swiss architectural firm Herzog & de Meuron, M+ showcases visual art, design and architecture, and moving images from the 20th and 21st centuries.

 The Hong Kong Tourism Board disclaims any liability as to the quality or fitness for purpose of third party products and services; and makes no representation or warranty as to the accuracy, adequacy or reliability of any information contained herein.